 DoJiggy is the Industry Leader in Walk-a-thon Software

 Utilizing crowdfunding software is a must for walkathons.
-DoJiggy Pledge is a walkathon software platform designed specifically for walk-a-thons and peer-to-peer events where individual and team participants solicit and track donations and pledges.
+DoJiggy’s walkathon software platform is designed specifically for walk-a-thons and peer-to-peer events where individual and team participants solicit and track donations and pledges.
 Each of your event participants creates and manages their personal fundraising page and invites friends and family to support your organization through secure, online donations.
 Administrators configure a minimum donation goal for participants, as well as the types of donations and pledges accepted.

 - Provide walkers with Personal Fundraising Pages to customize and promote your fundraiser

 - Fundraising Thermometers and Leaderboards display Top Team & Individual fundraisers and promote competition, so you raise more

 - Embedded Social Media Share links encourage walkers to share the event w/ friends and family